SAW Awards and Prizes

 The CONRAD ARENSBERG AWARD was established by the Society for the Anthropology of Work in 1991 to recognize outstanding contributions to the field.

-The DIANA FORSYTHE PRIZE was created in 1999 to celebrate the best book or series of publications in the spirit of Diana Forsythe’s feminist anthropological research on work, science, and/or technology, including biomedicine.
-It is awarded at the AAA meetings by a committee consisting of one representative from SAW and two from the Committee on the Anthropology of Society, Technology, and Computing (CASTAC).
-Send nominations for this award to Susanne Cohen (email@example.com).
+The Diana Forsythe Prize was created in 1998 to celebrate the best book or series of published articles in the spirit of Diana Forsythe’s feminist anthropological research on work, science, and/or technology, including biomedicine.
+The Prize is awarded annually at the meeting of the American Anthropological Association by a committee consisting of one representative from the Society for the Anthropology of Work (SAW) and two from the Committee on the Anthropology of Science, Technology, and Computing (CASTAC).
+It is supported by the General Anthropology Division (GAD) and Bern Shen.

 Past recipients of the Diana Forsythe Prize include:

 2013 Heather Paxson, for The Life of Cheese (University of California Press, 2012).

 2011 Alexander Edmonds, for Pretty Modern: Beauty, Sex and Plastic Surgery in Brazil (Duke University Press 2011).

 2010 Elly Teman, for Birthing a Mother: the Surrogate Body and the Pregnant Self (U of California Press, 2010).

 2009 Emily Martin, for Bipolar Expeditions: Mania and Depression in American Culture (Princeton UP, 2007).

 2008 João Biehl, for Will to Live: Aids Therapies and the Politics of Survival (Princeton UP, 2007).

 2007: Marcia Inhorn, for Local Babies, Global Science: Gender, Religion and In Vitro Fertilization in Egypt (Routledge, 2003).